 An experimental farmer, he takes chances and pushes the envelope.
 Our estate vines are his most prized asset.
 Those that rise to the challenge, producing what he considers worthy, earn the Signature Series label of his limited production, artisan wine collection.

 Tasting Notes: Pronounced Vee-on-YAY, this varietal is known for high alcohol, low acidity, and flavors of peach, apricot, and spice.
 Its recent rise in popularity has challenged the long-running worldwide monopoly of Chardonnay.
-Aromas of fresh flowers and fruits hint at something sweeter while the flavors surprise the tongue, tending towards the dry side.
-Our 2011 vintage mimics a true white Rhone with its aromatic intensity.
-Flavors of lime, orange blossom, and kiwi.
 A good wine, for sure.
 Try with spicy Thai cuisine or chilled shellfish.

 In the Cellar

-Below are previous vintages, varietals, and blends that are now in the Winemaker’s Cellar.
+Below are previous vintages, varietals, and blends that are now in the Winemaker’s Cellar and no longer available.

 This wonderful blend of a young and vibrant Chamborcin along with the bold, yet well rounded Cabernet Sauvignon make this a versatile wine for a wide variety of food pairings.
 The 2008 Cabernet was aged in oak for 21 months to allow for ample maturity of its tannins.
 While the 2009 Chamborcin was aged in stainless steel in order to retain its fruity youthfulness.
 Beautiful aromas of raspberry from the Chamborcin lead into structured layers of blueberry, blackberry and nutmeg from the Cabernet.
 Medium bodied with a refined finish.
 Try with Red Snappersautéed in a classic lightFrench Provençale sauce.
 Cheese pairing suggestion: Etorki or Gruyere de Comte.
 Awarded a silver medal in the World Wine Championship.
 88 point rating and highly recommended by Beverage Testing Institute: Garnet violet color.
 Aromas of stewed berries, herbs, and tomatoes and dried leaves with a supple, dry-yet-fruity medium-to-full body and a chocolate covered cherry and nutskin accented finish.
 A nice, earthy table wine that will go well with roasts and stews.